s0up4200/sizechecker/README.md

 # Sizechecker

 **Sizechecker** is a companion tool for **autobrr** that helps prevent accepting new downloads when certain disk space conditions are met.
-It can check both used and available disk space and can send notifications to a Discord webhook if the specified threshold is crossed.
+It can check both used and available disk space and can send notifications to a [Discord](https://discord.com/) webhook or [Pushover](https://pushover.net/) application if the specified threshold is crossed.

 ## Step 1: Grab the Binary